Water, Aqua or H2O, whatever we call it, it is vital to planet Earth.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Water – but VERY little to drink
+Please use the Social Network links just below to share this information from The Explanation, Water – but VERY little to drink